Is it Medicare fraud when a healthcare provider fails to report Medicare billing errors?

 - Improper cost reporting.

-Congress passed the False Claims Act in 1863 because military suppliers were selling the Union army defective munitions.
-But when Congress amended the statute in 1986, it hoped that the law would be used to uncover fraud in all areas where the government provides funding, either directly or indirectly.
+Congress passed the False Claims Act in 1863 because military suppliers were selling the Union army defective munitions, but the law is not limited to that type of fraud.
+When Congress amended the statute in 1986, it hoped that the law would be used to uncover fraud in all areas where the government provides funding, either directly or indirectly.

-The revised law stipulated harsher penalties for wrongdoers and greater rewards for whistleblowers.
-As more people have learned about the rewards the law offers, the number of whistleblower lawsuits filed annually has jumped from 33 in 1987 to more than 300 in 1996.
-About 40 percent of the pending qui tam cases are against healthcare providers.
+The modern-day False Claims Act stipulates harsher penalties for wrongdoers and greater rewards for whistleblowers.
+As more people have learned about the rewards the law offers, the number of whistleblower lawsuits filed annually has jumped from 33 in 1987 to 675 in 2017.
+More than half of the qui tam cases that have been filed are against healthcare providers.

 A voluntary disclosure of any fraudulent claims or overpayments will not release a provider from returning any wrongful payments.
-But prosecutors are more likely to agree to not press criminal charges and to settle for penalties less than the triple damages and the $5,000 to $10,000 for each fraudulent claim.
+But prosecutors are more likely to agree to not press criminal charges, and the False Claims Act provides for reduced damages in the case of voluntary disclosures.

-The law assesses a minimum penalty of two times the government’s losses for voluntary disclosures.
-However, three conditions must be met:
+The law provides that damages are limited to two times the government’s losses for voluntary disclosures if three conditions are met:

 - The provider must report its errors within 30 days of discovering them.